Investigate changes in Git repository

-If you need to review all changes made to a specific file, and identify what exactly was modified in each revision, do the following:
+You can review all changes made to a specific file, and find what exactly was modified in each revision.

-- Select the required file in any view (in the Project tool window, in the editor, in the Local Changes tab of the Version Control tool window , etc.).
+Select the required file in any view (in the Solution Explorer, in the editor, in the Commit window , and so on).

-Review the differences between the local and a committed version
+Review the differences between the local and a committed file version

-If you need to check how a committed file revision is different from its local version, do the following:
+You can check how a committed file revision is different from its local version:

-- Select the commit you are interested in, and in the right pane select the file in question.
+Select the commit you are interested in, and in the right pane select the file.

 Review how changes were merged

-In the Log view, select the merge commit you are interested in:
+In the Log tab of the Git tool window Alt+9, select the merge commit you are interested in.

-If no conflicts were detected and resolved during the merge, JetBrains Rider will display the corresponding message in the Changed Files pane, and will suggest you to review changes originating from both parents:
+If no conflicts were detected and resolved during the merge, JetBrains Rider will display the corresponding message in the Changed Files pane and suggest reviewing changes that originate from both parents: